springcomp/masked-emails/README.md

 For this, I use the excellent [ThunderBird Portable](https://portableapps.com/apps/internet/thunderbird_portable) on a USB stick that I keep with me all the time.

-2. A set of PowerShell scripts and CRON jobs are used to administer the masked email addresses (CRUD) as well as periodically redirect mail messages to a "read" configurable email address.
+2. A set of PowerShell scripts and CRON jobs are used to administer the masked email addresses (CRUD) as well as periodically redirect mail messages to a "real" configurable email address.
 Messages from a disabled masked email address are periodically deleted (after a configurable delay that defaults to two days).
 Messages from an active masked email address are redirected to a target email address.